 Airport Taxi Fares

-If you take a cab from the Airport, pay for an authorized taxi from the booth in the terminal building.
+If you take a cab from the Airport, pay for an authorized taxi from one of the booths in the terminal building - there are various companies vying for your business.
 Rates from airports are charged by zone and include the tip, although excessive luggage can be charged extra (two luggage bags per person is considered reasonable; if you are carrying more you may be asked to pay extra).
-From Mexico City's Benito Juarez airport, to the center of the city expect to pay about MX$240; for destinations to the far north, south or west of the city (the airport is in the east of the city) expect to pay up to MX$400.
+From Mexico City's Benito Juarez airport, to the center of the city expect to pay about MX$250; for destinations to the far north, south or west of the city (the airport is in the east of the city) expect to pay up to MX$400.

 By investing some time and care to Learn Spanish, you'll enhance your experiences in Mexico through better access to the culture and it will also help you to barter and negotiate more effectively -- including those taxi fares!